Submitty/submitty.github.io/_docs/developer/GSOC2018_TusharGurjar.md

 [Department of Computer Science](http://www.cs.rpi.edu/) at [Rensselaer Polytechnic Institute](http://www.rpi.edu/).

-My GSoC project invovled working on the Plagiarism Detector of Submitty Organization.
+My GSoC project invovled working on the Plagiarism Detector (also called "Lichen") of Submitty Organization.
 Along with my GSoC project, I also worked on implementing some crucial features and fixing bugs.
 Working on various features and bugs throughout Submitty helped me learn even more about Software Development.

 Throughout my GSoC journey, I learnt about Working of Plagiarism Detector, Web Techologies, Servers, Travis Testing.